AdamSLevy/flagbind/README.md

         // otherwise it is ignored for use with the standard flag package.
         ShortName bool `flag:"short,s"`

+        // Optionally put the usage string in the struct by setting it to "_".
+        URL string `flag:"url,u;http://www.example.com/;_"
+        _URL string

         // Nested and Embedded structs can add a flag name prefix, or not.
         Nested     StructA
         NestedFlat StructB           `flag:";;;flatten"`